me-Sparsh/To-Do-app/README.md

 ## Setup

-1. Clone the repository:

-   git clone <repository-url>

-2. Navigate to the project directory:
+1. Navigate to the project directory:

   cd to-do-app

-3. Install dependencies using npm or yarn:
+2. Install dependencies using npm or yarn:

   npm install
   or
   yarn install

-4. Running the Application:
+3. Running the Application:
   To start the development server and run the application, use the following command:

   npm start